Current Projects

 |

-This joint Japan-Greece symposium will identify the main sustainability challenges facing islands in Japan and Greece.
-The participants will explore the potential of different solutions to enhance the sustainability of islands in an inclusive manner, as well as explore opportunities for cross-country application.
+This joint Japan-Greece symposium identified the main sustainability challenges facing islands in Japan and Greece.
+The participants explored the potential of different solutions to enhance the sustainability of islands in an inclusive manner, as well as explore opportunities for cross-country application.

 |